sydasif/network-automation-script/README.md

 ⚠️ **Important**: The scripts in the individual directories (telnet/, paramiko/, netmiko/, etc.) contain hardcoded credentials and use insecure protocols like telnet.
 These are for educational purposes only.

-For production use, please refer to our **secure refactored scripts** in the main directory:

-- See `SECURE_README.md` for the new secure approach
-- Use `config_manager.py` and `network_utils.py` for secure operations
-- Follow security best practices with environment variables

 ### Python for Network Engineer

 #### Free Ebooks